watsonwork/watsonwork-developer-docs/guides/V1_moment_main.md

 | viaAppUsers | AppUser | The extra user info from App participant, should be null for normal user |

 ### AppUser

+If present, the AppUser represents information sent to Watson Work through the [actor fields when the message was created](./guides/V1_wwsg_Spaces.md).

 | property      | type          | description  |
 | ------------- |:------------- |:-----|
 | displayName | String | The display name of this 3rd party App user |